Bamijoko-Seyi/Bamijoko-Seyi/README.md

 # 👋 Hi, I'm Seyi

-I'm a software developer who recently graduated from the University of Alberta. interested in mobile apps, full-stack development, and clean UI design.
+I'm a software developer who recently graduated from the University of Alberta, who is currently interested in mobile apps, full-stack development, and clean UI design.

 ---